microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Task 1 : Prepare the Cosmos DB database

-1. You should already have a CosmosDB account named `sclabc-DID` in the resource group `spring-cloud-workshop-DID`.
+1. You should have a CosmosDB account named `sclabc-DID` in the resource group `spring-cloud-workshop-DID`.

 ![Cosmos Db](media/cosmos-db-from-rg.png)